intel/webapps-slider-puzzle/HACKING.md

     via browsers, or across many form factors, a responsive design is likely to be more appropriate.

-*   We don't cater for old browsers, and we target only WebKit-based browsers.
-It is heavily reliant on JavaScript and modern CSS features, with no fallbacks or feature detection.
-Much of its functionality will be broken in older or non-WebKit browsers.
+*   We only target recent Firefox and WebKit-based browsers.
+The application is heavily reliant on JavaScript and modern CSS features, with no fallbacks or feature detection.
+Much of its functionality will be broken in older browsers.

     Again, this is not an appropriate approach for applications on the open web.
 Graceful degradation, progressive enhancement etc.